- O/IR System

-NOAO has three divisions, the original two observatories – Kitt Peak National Observatory (KPNO) and Cerro Tololo InterAmerican Observatory (CTIO) – and the NOAO System Science Center (NSSC), which was previously the NOAO Gemini Science Center, and before that the U. S. Gemini Program.
+NOAO has three divisions, the original two observatories – Kitt Peak National Observatory (KPNO) and Cerro Tololo InterAmerican Observatory (CTIO) – and the Community Science and Data Center (CSDC).
 Each of these divisions is led by a division Director, who is also an Associate Director of NOAO.
-Outside of these divisions, there are three programs – the Office of Science, the NOAO System Technology Center (NSTC), and Education and Public Outreach.
-Each of these is led by a Head of Program.
-Each division and program reports to the NOAO Director and Deputy Director.
+Outside of these divisions, the Education and Public Outreach (EPO) program is led by a Head of Program.
+Each division and program report to the NOAO Director and Deputy Director.
 Staff of all these groups, other than KPNO and CTIO, are split between Tucson and La Serena.

 The Tucson facility is located at 950 N. Cherry Avenue, on the University of Arizona campus.
 This building houses the NOAO Director’s office, the KPNO Director’s office, and is the headquarters for most of the other divisions and programs.
 In addition, the principal NOAO administrative services group (Central Administrative Services) and the infrastructure support groups for northern hemisphere operations (Central Facility Operations and Computer Infrastructure Services) are located here.
 This facility also hosts the headquarters and on-site staff of the WIYN observatory and some staff of LSST, in which organizations NOAO is a partner.
 This is also the primary location for the National Solar Observatory (NSO).